 The Hepatology Program offers consultative services and comprehensive care for children with a wide range of hepatobiliary disorders.
 Services provided include:

 The IBD Center uses a team approach to provide each patient with the most advanced medical care available and compassionate family support.
 The center provides comprehensive and state-of-the-art clinical care to control the symptoms of IBD, and to improve the quality of life for children with the disease.

 Children’s Hospital’s Intestinal Care and Rehabilitation Center (ICARE) provides expert care for patients with complex intestinal disease.
 It follows children with poorly functioning intestines and provides expert care for children with complicated nutritional needs, including those on parenteral nutrition.
 The Division of Pediatric General and Thoracic Surgery and the transplant team participate in this center.
 In addition, Children’s small-bowel transplant program is one of the largest in the country.

-At Children’s Hospital of Pittsburgh of UPMC, leading pediatric gastroenterologists are conducting laboratory and clinical research in pursuit of new and better therapies for disorders of the gastrointestinal tract, liver, and pancreas.
+At UPMC Children’s Hospital of Pittsburgh, leading pediatric gastroenterologists are conducting laboratory and clinical research in pursuit of new and better therapies for disorders of the gastrointestinal tract, liver, and pancreas.

-Children's Hospital of Pittsburgh of UPMC is investigating lipases and the role the enzymes play in digestion and disease.
+UPMC Children’s Hospital of Pittsburgh is investigating lipases and the role the enzymes play in digestion and disease.
 A deeper understanding of lipases offers many possible benefits, including new therapies for acute pancreatitis, better ways to feed chronically ill infants, and more effective appetite control.

 Visit the links below for more information on these studies:

-Clinical research at Children’s Hospital of Pittsburgh of UPMC investigates a wide range of issues related to the diagnosis and treatment of diseases and disorders of the gastrointestinal tract, liver, and pancreas, including the safety and efficacy of medications and procedures.
+Clinical research at UPMC Children’s Hospital of Pittsburgh investigates a wide range of issues related to the diagnosis and treatment of diseases and disorders of the gastrointestinal tract, liver, and pancreas, including the safety and efficacy of medications and procedures.
 Learn more about our clinical studies.